jmm/pathmodify/README.md

 This is a [browserify](https://github.com/substack/node-browserify) plugin that's meant to do the same kind of thing as [aliasify](https://github.com/benbria/aliasify) and [remapify](https://github.com/joeybaker/remapify), but in a more elegant, powerful way.
-This is very experimental right now, a proof of concept.
-It's only been tested by [me](https://github.com/jmm) so far.
-If it seems like people are interested I may pursue it further.
+This hasn't been tested extensively yet, so consider it experimental.
+But some of the other alternatives already in common use don't really even work, so....

+# Installation & Quick Summary
+`npm install pathmodify`

+    var pathmodify = require('pathmodify');

+    browserify()
+      .plugin(pathmodify(), {mods: [
+        // Make code like `require('app/something')` act like
+        // `require('/somedir/src/something')`
+        pathmodify.mod.dir('app', '/somedir/src')
+      ]})

 # Purpose

+Avoid having to use cumbersome relative paths (`../../../../../../..`) in your browserified application, and still be able to apply transforms programatically: `browserify().transform(something)`.

-In a nutshell, rewrite (AKA alias, map) `require()` IDs / paths to different values.
-E.g. rewrite `require('app/model/something')` to a relative path, e.g. `./model/something`.
-The point is to avoid having to use cumbersome relative paths (e.g. `./` and `../`) throughout your browserified application, and still be able to apply transforms programatically, e.g. `browserify().transform(something)`.
-This can be used to alias entire directories or any specific ID strings passed to `require()`, and the rewriting can be dependent on the path of the requiring file as well.
+This plugin allows you to rewrite (AKA alias, map) `require()` IDs / paths to different values.
+For example, rewrite `require('app/model/something')` to a relative path like `./model/something`.
+This can be used to alias entire directories or any specific modules / ID string passed to `require()`, and the rewriting can be dependent on the path of the requiring file as well.

 Say you have a directory structure like...